rebekkjm/helenmorkenno/cv.md

 **2007** Nine on line, Atrium Gallery, Glasgow, UK

 Curated group exhibitions, including at Vestfold Kunstsenter and Kunsthåndverkerne i Kongensgate in Oslo.
-Sales from art centers and quality galleries in Norway and the United Kingdom.
+Sales from kunstsentere and quality galleries in Norway and the United Kingdom.

 ### Public art and projects